vikas-singh369/namaste-react-grind-notes/8-let's-get-classy/ReadMe.md

 ```

 ## 6. (Research) Why do we use super(props) in constructor?
+Two main reason to use super(props) in constructor-

+**1.Access the parent class constructor:** In javascript `class` inhertence, if child defines its own constructor , it must call the parent constructor first.

+Why?
+Because until the parent contructor runs this is not initialized -> we can't use this safely.

+It keeps the inheritance chain valid (child can only use this after parent is set up).

+`
+class Parent {
+  constructor(props) {
+    this.name = props.name;
+  }
+}

+class Child extends Parent{
+  constructor(props){
+    super(props);
+    console.log("child Class:", this.name);

+    // without super we not able to access the name props.
+  }
+}
+`

+**2.Passing props to parent:**

+super(props) pass the props object to the parent  (React.Componet) constructor.

+This makes `this.props` available inside to our constructor.

 ## (Research) Why can't we have the callback function of useEffect async?